Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 9. Meanwhile, we prepare tangy water for the Gol Gappa

-10. First dry roast the whole spices cumin and black pepper on low flame for a minute, crush them in the mortar
+10. First, dry roast the whole spices, cumin, and black pepper on a low flame for a minute, and crush them in the mortar

 11. And put chopped coriander, mint, ginger, garlic, and green chilies in the grinding jug

-13. Blend them well until they turn to a smooth and fine paste
+13. Blend them well until they turn into a smooth and fine paste

-14. Pour water into the green chutney and then strain them out through a strainer
+14. Pour water into the green chutney and then strain it out through a strainer

 15. Adjust the salt and consistency of flavored water as needed

-16. Green water is ready to set aside
+16. Green water is ready to be set aside

-17. Dry roast the coriander and cumin seeds on low flame for a few minutes
+17. Dry roast the coriander and cumin seeds on a low flame for a few minutes

 18. Crush the roasted spices in the mortar and then